-The purpose of the medications you’ll likely be prescribed following spine surgery is to reduce pain, minimize infection risk, and promote healing.
+The purpose of the medications you’ll likely be prescribed following Los Angeles spine surgery is to reduce pain, minimize infection risk, and promote healing.
 Supplements aren’t meant to replace your post-surgery medications.
 However, if you want to reduce your reliance on such meds and encourage healing, there are some supplements that may be beneficial.

 Zinc supplements can be taken prior to surgery to help reduce wound size and promote healing.
 Post-surgery, zinc has been linked to a reduction in infection risk.
 Such supplements can also help correct zinc deficiencies.
 Some studies suggest insufficient zinc levels may extend the recovery period following surgery.